<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=58103&amp;fmt=gif">

 Now, they’re considering new Red Hat tools: for example, validating OpenShift for AI workloads through GPU node enablement, storage optimization, and operator deployment while revisiting ROSA to bring most remaining AWS workloads under the same OpenShift operating model.

-They’re also evaluating lower-cost OpenShift clusters for preproduction and staging, so engineering gets dev environments without recreating AWS cost creep.
+They’re also evaluating lower-cost OpenShift clusters for preproduction and staging, so engineering can get dev environments without recreating the AWS cost creep.